 Abruzzo is east of Rome with the Adriatic coastline and the Apennine Mountains in this region.
 National parks and forest cover much of its rugged interior.
 The region includes hilltop towns that date to the Medieval and Renaissance periods.

-- Snake Handlers' Procession: On the first Thursday in May, in the town of Cocullo, Italy, a statue of St. Dominic, the town's patron saint, is carried through town covered with live serpents.
+- Snake Handlers' Procession: On the first Thursday in May, in the town of Cocullo, Italy, a statue of St. Dominic, the town's patron saint, is carried through town covered with live snakes.
 According to lore, the festival dates back thousands of years to pre-Christian times.
-To appease the Vatican, the event was adapted to additionally honor St. Dominic, who is believed to provide protection against snakebite for people working in the fields.
+To appease the Vatican, the event was adapted to additionally honor St. Dominic, who is believed to provide protection against snakebites for people working in the fields.
 Also, St. Dominic can intercede on your behalf for relieving toothaches and wolf bites.

 - The Flower Festival of Bucchianico: In preparation of the feast of St. Urban, the town's patron saint, this town's people do a reenactment of a 13th-century military event and hosts a parade of more than 300 women balancing beautiful floral bouquets on their heads on the third Sunday in May.